Werner-Schaus II Government: Formation

-At the discussions for the 1969 budget, disagreements surfaced in the government coalition.
+At the discussions for the 1969 budget in the CSV-LSAP Werner-Cravatte Government, disagreements surfaced in the government coalition.
 While the LSAP argued for a salary increase for civil servants and a pensions increase, the CSV believed that with the economic situation marked by weak growth, it was not possible to give way to expensive pay demands.
 The two party heads, Pierre Werner and Henry Cravatte, decided to hold early elections, which would otherwise have been held in 1969.
 As a result of the elections of 15 December 1968, the CSV lost one seat and the LSAP lost three, while the Democratic Party regained its position of 1959, returning 11 Deputies.
 Despite their parties' losses, Werner and Cravatte would have liked to continue the cooperation between CSV and LSAP.
 However, the trade union wing of the LSAP opposed such a continuation.
-The DP thus took the LSAP's place as a coalition partner in the government, while the LSAP went into opposition.
+The DP thus took the LSAP's place as a junior coalition partner in the government, while the LSAP went into opposition.